codess-aus/pycon-thailand/docs/the-expert.md

 *Interesting Fact*: Multi-step Agents often internally chain multiple “edit-like” operations; conceptually they reuse reasoning loops you’d manually perform.
 ---
+---

+## 🌱 To overcome Imposter Syndrome Expert-Style embrace a Growth Mindset

+- **Embrace learning as a journey** - There's always something new to discover
+- **Ask questions and seek help** - It's a sign of strength, not weakness
+- **Share knowledge with others** - Teaching reinforces your own learning
+- **It's okay to say "I don't know"** - Then add "but let's find out together"

 ## ➡️ Next: [The Perfectionist](the-perfectionist.md)